denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 Once finished (1 or 2 seconds), this run produces the following files in this `./dist-exp` folder (auto-created if not yet present):
 * the 10 .txt files (1 per sample) suitable for direct import into Distance 6+ (no column specification needed, all's in the .txt files),
-* the explicitation table for the 10 samples (implicitely specified in `ACDC2019-Samples.xlsx`): `ACDC2019-Nat-samples-explispecs.xlsx`,
+* the explicitation table for the 10 samples (implicitly specified in `ACDC2019-Samples.xlsx`): `ACDC2019-Nat-samples-explispecs.xlsx`,
 * the execution log, for traceability.

 Now, you can start Distance and go on for manual analyses !